zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 You might have noticed that the grid search did not identify the true parameters (`d = 0.007, σ = 0.03, θ = .6`) as the ones with the highest likelihood.
 This highlights the importance of choosing good stepsizes for the temporal and spatial discretization.

-The default stepsizes are defined as `timeStep = 10.0, approxStateStep = 0.1`.
+The default stepsizes are defined as `timeStep = 10.0, stateStep = 0.1`.
 Let's reduce the spatial step size and see if we can recover the corect parameter combination.

 ```@repl 1
-my_likelihood_args = (timeStep = 10.0, approxStateStep = 0.01)
+my_likelihood_args = (timeStep = 10.0, stateStep = 0.01)

 output = ADDM.grid_search(SimData, param_grid, ADDM.aDDM_get_trial_likelihood, Dict(:η=>0.0, :barrier=>1, :decay=>0, :nonDecisionTime=>100, :bias=>0.0), likelihood_args=my_likelihood_args, return_grid_nlls = true);